-XIV.
+XV.
 Notification of Final Decision of Accreditation Action

-A. For the final decision of accreditation action, the Medical Director shall notify the applicant/accreditation holder and his/her relevant employer(s) of the accreditation action within ten (10) working days after making the final determination.
+- A. For the final decision of accreditation action, the Medical Director shall notify the applicant or accreditation holder and his/her relevant employer(s) of the accreditation action within ten (10) working days after making the final determination. - B. The notification of final decision shall be served by registered mail or personal service and shall include the following information: - 1.
+The specific allegations or evidence which resulted in the accreditation action;

-- B. The notification of final decision shall be served by registered mail or personal service and shall include the following information: - 1.
-The specific allegations or evidence which resulted in the accreditation action; - 2.
-The accreditation action(s) to be taken, and the effective date(s) of the accreditation action(s), including the duration of the action(s); - 3.
-Which certificate(s) the accreditation action applies to in cases of holders of multiple certificates; - 4.
-A statement that the accreditation holder must report the accreditation action within ten (10) working days to any other LEMSA and relevant employer in whose jurisdiction s/he uses the accreditation.
+- 2. The accreditation action(s) to be taken, and the effective date(s) of the accreditation action(s), including the duration of the action(s); - 3.
+Which accreditation the accreditation action applies to in cases of holders of multiple accreditations; - 4.
+A statement that the accreditation holder must report the accreditation action within ten (10) working days to any other relevant employer in the YEMSA EMS region who is approved as a Paramedic Provider.